Google Ads MCP: launch and manage Google campaigns from Claude & ChatGPT (2026)

 How does it charge?
 Metered per-tool-call pricing (Adspirer: $49/mo for 150 calls, $0.50/call overage) makes you ration your own questions.
 Flat pricing (AdWhispr Pro: $39/mo, unlimited research calls) doesn't.

 What's the safety model?
-Adspirer creates campaigns paused and ships no destructive tools — that's the right instinct, and worth checking for in anything you evaluate.
+Adspirer creates campaigns paused and ships no destructive tools, which is the right instinct, and worth checking for in anything you evaluate.

 Which campaign types are actually GA?
 "Supports Google Ads" can mean many things.
 AdWhispr's Search and PMax launch tools are generally available; verify the same before you buy anywhere.